A Word About our Drones

 Our hardy feral Survivor Stock is present in all of the queen lines we offer.
 Although we do consider “gentleness” in our selection process, our higher priority is for disease and mite resistance.
 While our wild bees may appear to be more defensive at times, most find them entirely manageable.
 When working with our bees, we recommend you follow these simple precautions:

-• Plan to place OWA queen colonies in a sunny location a minimum of 50 yards from frequent human and livestock traffic.
+• Choose a sunny location for your colonies, at least 50 yards from frequent human & livestock traffic.

-• Use proper safety measures when working your colonies:
+• Use proper safety equipment whenever working your colonies:

 • Work your bees on sunny days when the field bees are out foraging whenever possible.

-• DO NOT remove your existing queens until you have your new ones in hand.
+• IMPORTANT: DO NOT remove/kill your existing queens until you have your new ones in hand.

-• If unable to install promptly, keep the Q cages out of the sun, at room temperature.
-Give one drop of water daily taking care NOT to wet the candy.
+• Keep the Q cages out of the sun, at room temperature, and give one drop of water, taking care NOT to wet the candy.
+If unable to install promptly …continue to give one drop of water daily.

-• DO NOT REMOVE OR POKE A HOLE IN THE TAPE ON WOODEN CAGES.
+• DO NOT REMOVE THE SCREEN OR POKE A HOLE IN THE TAPE ON WOODEN CAGES.

 • DO NOT REMOVE ATTENDANT BEES FROM CAGES

-• at this point bees should NOT be balling the cage: (…acting aggressively; biting the screen etc.) if they are, you may have missed a queen cell or you may have a 2nd queen.
+• By now the bees should NOT be balling the cage: (…acting aggressively; biting the screen etc.) if they are, you may have missed a queen cell, or have a 2nd queen.
+Carefully reinspect the colony:

-• Remove and carefully set aside queen cage.
+• Remove and carefully set the queen cage aside.

-• DO NOT DISTURB THE COLONY FOR AN ADDITIONAL 7 DAYS – EARLY DISTURBANCE WILL INCREASE THE RISK OF NON-ACCEPTANCE OR SUPERCEDURE!!!
+DO NOT DISTURB THE COLONY FOR AN ADDITIONAL 7 DAYS – EARLY DISTURBANCE CAN INCREASE THE RISK OF NON-ACCEPTANCE OR SUPERCEDURE!!!

 A Brief History